ammmir/octoploy/README.md

 # octoploy

-Simple deployment server for GitHub post-received hooks.
+A simple deployment server for GitHub post-receive hooks.

 ## Usage